ThomasNguyen1114/Anime-Data-Analysis-Project/README.md

 ## **Technologies Used**
 - Python (with libraries: Pandas, NumPy, SciPy, Seaborn, Matplotlib)
-- Jupyter Notebook (for analysis and visualizations)
+- Visual Studio Code (for coding and running the script)

 ## **How to Run the Project**
 1. **Clone the repository**:
    git clone https://github.com/ThomasNguyen1114/Data-Analysis-of-Anime-Ratings
 2. Install required libraries: pip install pandas numpy scipy seaborn matplotlib
 3. Run the analysis script:
-   Navigate to the project directory and run the Python script. python Project.py
+   Open the project folder in Visual Studio Code and run the Python script: python Project.py